 • NHS costs relating to injury cases

-• Taking amounts directly out of your wages (this is called a direct earnings attachment)
+• Out of your wages (this is called a direct earnings attachment)

-If you’ve been overpaid Tax Credit but you’re still receiving it, the DWP will take money off future payments until the overpayment is paid off.
-If you’re no longer getting Tax Credit, the DWP will send you a bill and may expect you to pay in one lump sum.
+If you are no longer getting Tax Credit, the DWP will send you a bill.
+They may expect you to pay in one lump sum.

-If you’ve been overpaid a benefit, DWP Debt Management will write to you to let you know.
-They’ll explain why they think you’ve been overpaid.
+DWP Debt Management will write to let you know why they think you have been overpaid.

 worried woman reading paperwork